Disclosure: All my lodging and some of my meals and activities were hosted by Visit Flagstaff.

 Because we missed our slot (and our shot), we also missed the picnic dinner I had packed so I can’t tell you how thrilled I was when the lovely lady at the front desk of the DoubleTree by Hilton offered me one of their famous chocolate cookies when we checked in.
 It made my night!

 In fact, our 2-night stay was very pleasant.
-Clean room, great bed, friendly staff and an inviting lobby area with a fireplace that called our name.
+Clean rooms, great bed, friendly staff, and an inviting lobby area with a fireplace that called our name.
 It was cold in Flagstaff, a nice reminder of how we can get to the snow so quickly from Phoenix with a 2-hour drive right into the heart of [a mild] winter.
-We appreciated the light dusting of snow on the ground and the crispness to the clear brisk air!
+We appreciated the light dusting of snow on the ground and the crispness of the clear brisk air!